JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/index.md

 ---
 date: 2021-05-07
-title: Your First Spring Application
+title: Your First Spring Boot Application
 technologies: [java, spring]
 topics: [testing]
 author: hs
-subtitle: In this tutorial we will use IntelliJ to create your first "Hello World" Spring application.
+subtitle: In this tutorial we will use IntelliJ IDEA to create your first "Hello World" Spring Boot application.
 We'll also discuss what's in your project and why.
+Spring Boot is a way to create Spring applications easily with some abstractions, some of which we'll touch on in this tutorial.
 thumbnail: ./thumbnail.png
 tutorialItems:
   - /tutorials/your-first-spring-application/creating-spring-project/